Ngorongoro District, Arusha: Education and Health

-As of 2023, the district has 82 primary school and 13 secoundary schools, 6 of the latter high schools.
+As of 2023, the district has 82 primary school and 13 secondary schools, 6 of the latter high schools.
 Most of them are located in Loliondo.
 The total student poplaution is 9,494.
 Most of the Masai community lives in the south in the NCA and traditional Maasai culture has always been an impediment to individuals gaining the capacity to fulfill complex administrative positions on behalf of their communities.
 For example, there has only recently been a shift in Maasai attitudes toward the importance of education.
 They have, rather belatedly, realized that if they are to have an impact on the tides of change that are undermining their community structures, they cannot continue to live in a vacuum.
 One senior traditional leader, for example, stated that he truly regretted running away from school as a child, and he has almost likely passed on this mentality to the younger members of his community.
 As a result, the NCAA has always had a difficult time convincing Maasai villages to use any institutions they create.

 However, in recent years, the NCAA has prioritized the basic educational requirements of NCA communities.
 As a result, Maasai youngsters in the NCA now have better access to basic and secondary education.
 Endulen Ward is building the NCA's first secondary school with financial backing from the NCAA, with each ward set to pay Tsh.
 2 million and additional donors providing funds.The NCAA presently sponsors three kids from each Ward to attend secondary school each year, for a total of 18 students from NCA per year who get financial assistance from the NCAA.
 The NCAA intends to hire NCA community school graduates of suitable caliber as employees in their ranks.

 Another recent NCAA project was the training of 144 community members as militia to help with security in the NCA.
 This effort appears to be still extremely low-key, and these trained persons appear to work on a volunteer basis at the village level..

 However, they do accompany NCAA security patrols when they visit their regions to provide comprehensive information about the area that only a homeowner can provide.
 The militia troops on these patrols are armed and get a small overnight pay..